Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Congo, CAR, Cameroon - Sangha.md

 *Sangha Trinational is a transboundary complex of three adjoining national parks in the dense, remote and little threatened forests where the Congo Republic, Cameroon and the Central African Republic meet.
 With its surrounding buffer zone the property preserves a huge expanse of intact lowland forest and an array of wetlands and clearings that attract large populations of elephants, gorillas, chimpanzees and forest antelopes.
 It is a priority area for the conservation of the biodiversity of the Congo basin.*

-COUNTRIES
+COUNTRIES {#countries .ListParagraph}
 ---------

 Cameroon, Central African Republic and Congo

-NAME
+NAME {#name .ListParagraph}
 ----

 Sangha Trinational

-NATURAL WORLD HERITAGE SITE
+NATURAL WORLD HERITAGE SITE {#natural-world-heritage-site .ListParagraph}
 ---------------------------

 2012: Inscribed on the World Heritage List under natural criteria (ix) and (x).

-INTERNATIONAL DESIGNATIONS
+INTERNATIONAL DESIGNATIONS  {#international-designations .ListParagraph}
 ---------------------------

 > 2008: *Riviere Sangha en Republique Centafricaine* (275,000 ha) and *Partie Camerounaise du Fleuve Sangha* (62,000 ha) designated Wetlands of International Importance under the Ramsar Convention;